marcpickett1/marcpickett1.github.io/meaning.md

 do then?
 I imagine I'd forget about pleasure and just try to maximize my legacy.
 Certainly, rabbits that tried to maximize their legacies would have more legacy than those that didn't.

-## Economics and Ethics
+# Economics and Ethics
 [#]: ))))((((

-***

 As I mentioned at the beginning of **Enter Complexity: The Peacock's Tail**, the mantra "Eat.
 Survive.
 Reproduce." sounds too trivial to be the answer of the meaning of life.
 But hidden in this mantra is a good deal of what economists call Game Theory.
 This is where multiple "agents" (e.g., people) partake in a "game" and are trying to maximize their utility or reward.
-Evolution has structured our "reward" such that maximizing it tends to maximize reproduction (see the sections in the chapter "Taste is like the Butt, Divided" about how this reward is specified).
+Evolution has structured our "reward" such that maximizing it tends to maximize reproduction (see the sections in the chapter "Taste" about how this reward is specified).

 A classic example from Game Theory is called Prisoner's Dilemma.
 The situation is that there are 2 captives accused of a minor crime, and they're put into separate rooms and both are